telerik/maui-docs/controls/datepicker/selection.md

 # .NET MAUI DatePicker Selection

-The Telerik UI for .NET MAUI DatePicker control enables the application users to quickly and easily select a date value by providing an API related to date selection.
+The Telerik UI for .NET MAUI DatePicker control enables the application users to quickly and select a date value by providing an API related to date selection.

 ## Setting the Current Date Selection